GabrielStutz/markdown-portfolio/_includes/01-name.md

-Replace this with your name, and include a header.
+# Gabriel Stutz
+I deleted what was written and added my name with a header